 b) Keep in mind the nature of the trip: it is an academic exercise…not a vacation.
 Every crew member will serve various duties on the trip, and full cooperation is not only desirable, it is mandatory.
 When entering a severe weather set-up, everyone must be “dialed in” for efficiency as well as for the safety of the entire crew.

 c) Expect some “down time” between storms.
 It is impossible to forecast what type of pattern we may see any given year, but most years we do experience a lull in the action which may last for a day or two…or maybe a week.
 PATIENCE is a prerequisite for this trip.
 Forecasting and intercepting storms can be a frustrating affair: busted forecasts, unfavorable terrain, unreachable storms, or dangerous locations can all play a role in whether we can safely reach a storm.
 Be prepared for adjustments on the fly that are dictated by conditions in the field.

-d) If you fear storms, please do not apply, and don’t undertake this trip for therapeutic reasons!
+d) IF YOU FEAR STORMS, PLEASE DO NOT APPLY, and don’t undertake this trip for therapeutic reasons!
 The near-storm environment is a volatile place, and most crews have to weather some intense or occasionally even frightening moments during their shifts out there.

-We hope to complete the selection of the 2014 field crew before the end of the semester.
-Applicants will be selected based upon their response to the application question (why do you want to join the chase?), and background coursework in meteorology.
 If you lack the background courses, those interested are still encouraged to apply, as the primary prerequisite is a driving passion for severe weather and everyone is given full consideration (the plan is to keep an “at-large” space or two open for non-majors).

 If you have any questions, please feel free to contact me firstname.lastname@example.org, or stop by 101 Major Williams, or call 231-5469.
-I’ll answer any questions you have to the best of my ability
+I’ll answer any questions you have to the best of my ability.